Beyond the Forest: Critical response

 Film critic Bosley Crowther dismissed the film upon its release, writing:To be sure, the script by Lenore Coffee offers little for her to do but run through the usual banalities of an infidelity yarn ...
 For those who have not been embarrassed by pretensions in a fairly long time, let us recommend the climax of this incredibly artificial film—the final scene in which the lady, apparently burning up with a bad case of peritonitis, drags herself out of bed, pulls herself to her mirror, smears make-up on her face and gets dressed in disheveled finery to stagger forth toward the railroad tracks and death.
 With the clashing refrain of 'Chicago' beating in her head, she pays for her selfish sins and follies.
 Quite an experience, we'd say ...
 Not to be coy about it, we can see no 'Oscars' in the offing for this film.

 Writing in 2004, Dennis Schwartz was nearly as dismissive, summarizing the plot as "bombastic melodrama", but noting that, "The film's only redeeming value is in its almost camp presentation, which might find some in the audience entertained by the overblown acting on Bette's part (she caricatures herself) and the intense but laughable soap opera story."

 On the other hand, writers focused on the film noir movement, such as Alain Silver, have found merit in the movie: "King Vidor's vision of melodrama in small-town America is never darker than in Beyond the Forest...where the arrangement of formal elements possesses the rigor and occasionally the overstatement of a Euripidean tragedy.
 The revelation that Rosa Moline's "evil" is a role forced on her by a repressive environment is what transforms Vidor's passion play from an updated rendering of Madame Bovary into film noir."

+Film critic Adrian Martin wrote in HQ magazine 1999, “History records this as an absurd, minor soapie, but history has it all wrong: it’s up there with the most bruising, passionate, expressionistic melodramas of Vincente Minnelli, Douglas Sirk or Nicholas Ray.”

 In February 2020, the film was shown at the 70th Berlin International Film Festival, as part of a retrospective dedicated to King Vidor's career.